In this post, I’ll be discussing something that is not very conventional these days: How to remove permanent hair dye from grey hair.

 Fade The Dye…

-The upkeep with constantly covering your grey hair and new growth can be exhausting, time-consuming, and expensive.
+The upkeep of constantly covering your grey hair and new growth can be exhausting, time-consuming, and expensive.

 Even more so, if you have it done professionally at a salon because you’re unable to do it at home, or lack the help you need.